 An affidavit of sale by any entity selling the debt.

-An affidavit from the plaintiff confirming all parties who’ve owned the debt and how the debt worked its way from the original creditor to the debt collector now suing the defendant to collect the debt.
+An affidavit from the plaintiff confirming all parties who’ve owned the debt and how the debt worked its way from the original creditor to the current debt collector

 If you think a debt collector or creditor has violated any debt collection law, you can file a complaint with the New York Bureau of Consumer Frauds & Protection, the Federal Trade Commission, or the Consumer Financial Protection Bureau (CFPB).
 If you’d rather take legal action against the creditor or debt collector, you can contact a lawyer.
 They can offer you legal advice and might agree to take your case and file a lawsuit on your behalf.